pojosontheweb/ttt-stripes-quickstart/ARTICLE.md

 Pretty easy.
 We simply get an instance of `StripesTags`, and use methods on that object that correspond to the tag we need.

+> The `out` variable that is passed to the `StripesTags` constructor is the only implicit
+> variable that TTT provides.
+It's the `Writer` that the template renders to.

 Some more involved Stripes Tags accept a body, like `stripes:form`.
 Those are used with try/resource blocks, in scriptlets.